superstarlifter/doc/docs/how_to/access_policy.md

    * Filter - Filter access of data by rows
    * Fields - Filter access of data by fields
    * Parent - Used to link two policies together
       * Note:  Primarily used for sharing dashboards.
-When a dashboard is shared an underlying access policy is created to share that data that supports the dashboard
+When a dashboard is shared, an underlying access policy is created to share that data that supports the dashboard

 <img src="../assets/access_policy_2.png"  style="width:800px" class="border"></img>